Registration

 PAC Exam

-PAC exams are offered Monday through Thursday, from 8 a.m. to 10 a.m. and 1 p.m. to 3 p.m. by appointment.
+PAC exams are offered Monday through Thursday, from 8 a.m. to 10 a.m. and 1 p.m. to 3 p.m., by appointment only.
 Please call our office at 442-265-1500 to reserve your time slot to take the exam.
 We recommend that you allow two hours for the exam, grading, and certificate issuance.

 Miscellaneous Links